-In a review of claims closed by The Doctors Company, the following factors were commonly associated with patient harm and a subsequent malpractice claim:
+The Doctors Company reviewed closed dermatology malpractice claims and identified the following factors as commonly associated with patient harm and a subsequent malpractice claim:

 Manage Patient Follow-Up

 Use care in managing patients who require periodic follow-up examination or testing due to risk factors such as prior history.
-A lack of follow-up with appointments may result in allegations of delay in diagnosis or treatment.
+A lack of follow-up appointments may result in allegations of delay in diagnosis or treatment, or a delay in referring to a specialist for further evaluation.
 Implement a follow-up process that includes documenting efforts to schedule return visits.
+(See our “Quick Check Tool: Appointment Management.”)

-If the patient does not respond and is not seen after three calls, send the patient a letter from the physician with return receipt requested that explains why the follow-up appointment is necessary and outlines the specific risks the patient may incur by not returning.
+If the patient does not respond and is not seen after two calls, send the patient a letter from the practice by first-class mail.
+If the examination, lab report, or follow-up is of an urgent nature, send one letter by first-class mail and a second letter by certified mail with a return receipt.
+The letter should document why the follow-up appointment is necessary and outline specific risks the patient may incur by not returning as requested.
 File a copy of the letter in the patient’s medical record and track the patient’s response.
 If the patient does not respond to a letter, the practice may want to consider formally terminating the patient from the practice.
 (See our articles “Nonadherent and Noncompliant Patients: Overcoming Barriers” and “Terminating Patient Relationships.”)

 Specimens and Reports